Event Generation and Statistical Sampling for Physics with Deep Generative Models and a Density Information Buffer: Methods

 \paragraph{Two-Stage VAE}

-The idea of the two-stage VAE is to create another probabilistic decoder $p_\eta(z|z')$ from latent code observations $Z$ that is sampled using $p(z')=\mathcal{N}(0,1)$~\cite{stagedvae}.
-We use a lower neural capacity for this VAE with three hidden layers with 64 neurons each without shortcut connections for each neural network and use $B=\{10^{-6},10^{-5},\ldots,1\}$.
-We slightly modify the loss function from eq.~\eqref{eq:vaeloss} and remove the $(1-B)$ in front of the MSE term.
+The idea of the two-stage VAE (S-VAE) is to create another probabilistic decoder $p_\eta(\mathbf{z}|\mathbf{z}')$ from latent code observations $\mathbf{Z}$ that is sampled using $p(\mathbf{z}')=\mathcal{N}(0,1)$~\cite{stagedvae}.
+We use a lower neural capacity for this VAE with three hidden layers with 64 neurons each without shortcut connections for each neural network, and use $B=\{10^{-6},10^{-5},\ldots,1\}$.
+We slightly modify the loss function from eq.~\eqref{eq:vaeloss} and remove the $(1-B)$ in front of the MSE term because we want to test higher values of $B$ of up to $B=1$ and don't want to completely neglect the MSE.
 Every other hyperparameter including the training procedure is identical to those in the VAE for $pp\to t\bar{t}$.
-It is straightforward to expand this even further and also apply KDE to or create a density information buffer from the latent codes $z'$ to then sample $p_\eta(z|z')$ with the data-driven prior but we leave that exercise and yet deeper iterations of the nesting to the curious practitioner.\\
+It is straightforward to expand this even further and also apply KDE, or create a density information buffer from the latent codes $\mathbf{z}'$ to then sample $p_\eta(\mathbf{z}|\mathbf{z}')$ with the data-driven prior.\\

 \paragraph{Density Information Buffer}